Vaa3D/vaa3d_tools/hackathon/mBrainAligner/README.md

     sh run_script_linux.sh

 Single brain registration will finish in about 0.5 hours (If the default parameters are chosen).
 If you only want to register a certain mouse brain, you can delete the content of other mouse brain registrations in the script.
-For example, if you only want to register the fMOST mouse brain, you can delete lines 1 to 11 of the script.
+For example, if you only want to register the fMOST mouse brain, you can delete lines 26 to 44 of the script 'run_script_windows.bat'.

 ### Registration result
 For all modals, sample data registration results will be saved in './demo/Registration_sample_data/result/'.
 For example, fMOST mouse brain, enter the './demo/Registration_sample_data/result/fMOST/' path and you can get the following files:
+* global registration result
-1. fMOST_18458_raw_RPM.v3draw
+>  1. fMOST_18458_raw_RPM.v3draw
       fMOST_18458_raw_RPM_tar.marker
       fMOST_18458_raw_RPM_sub.marker
-2. fMOST_18458_raw_FFD.v3draw
+>  2. fMOST_18458_raw_FFD.v3draw
       fMOST_18458_raw_FFD_grid.swc
-3. fMOST_18458_raw_NORM.v3draw
+>  3. fMOST_18458_raw_NORM.v3draw
+* local registration result
-4. ori_local_registered_image.v3draw
+>  ori_local_registered_image.v3draw
    ori_local_registered_tar.marker
    ori_local_registered_sub.marker

+All files can be opened using [Vaa3d](https://github.com/Vaa3D), '\**.v3draw' is the registered image in each stage, and '\**.marker' can generate the deformation field of registered image (it can be used to register the neurons and soma on the mouse brain in the later stage).

 ## Register your own data
+You need to modify the registration data path and corresponding parameters in `run_script_windows_yod.bat` and `run_script_linux_yod.sh`.
+The *** position in the file is an item that must be modified, for example in the ".bat" script:
+> -m ***.v3draw -> the name of your own data, and you need to ensure that your data is in the v3draw format.

-You need to modify the registration data path and corresponding parameters in `run_script_windows.bat` and `run_script_linux.sh`.
-You can also optionally modify the local registration parameters in `...config.txt` for better local registration results (Descrptions of the parameters are given in the corresponding files).
+Other parameter items are not necessary to modify items.
+But you can still modify it, such as the save path '-o Registration_sample_data/result/yod/', you can modify it to the path where you want the registration result to be saved.
+In addition, you can also optionally modify the local registration parameters in `Registration_sample_data/Parameter/yod_config.txt` according to your data set for better local registration results (Descrptions of the parameters are given in the corresponding files).

 **Note**: Due to limited network and storage, small downsampled brain images are provided here (but the registration results 'Registration_sample_data\registered_sample_data\' are based on the raw brain data).